 Start spending.
 I know, this sounds strange coming from me — but I really mean it.
 Start cashing in your gift cards and certificates now.
-Behavioral economists warn us that when we are presented with no immediate deadline, we are likely to save the gift card and never use it, thus contributing to the millions of dollars in gift cards that go unused.
+Behavioral economists warn us that when we are presented with no immediate deadline, we are likely to save the gift card and never use it.
+This contributes to the millions of dollars in gift cards that go unused.
 Not a nice way to treat a gift from Grandma.

 So why don’t gift cards get used?
-Here are the reasons Consumer Reports got from a survey of consumers in 2007 that are still true today:
+Here are the reasons Consumer Reports got from a 2007 survey of consumers that are still true today:

 - Over half of consumers indicated not having the time (to redeem the cards); followed by not finding anything they wanted.